-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 7727 C1 Total first-time, first-year (freshman) women who applied 9661 17388 C1 Total first-time, first-year (freshman) men who were admitted 4593 10721 C1 Total first-time, first-year (freshman) women who were admitted 6128 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1991 C1 Total part-time, first-time, first-year (freshman) men who enrolled 34 Total men: 2025 C1 Total full-time, first-time, first-year (freshman) women who enrolled 2390 C1 Total part-time, first-time, first-year (freshman) women who enrolled 38 Total FTIC: 4453 Total women: 2428
+who were subsequently offered admission.
+Total first-time, first-year (freshman) men who applied 8,130 Total first-time, first-year (freshman) women who applied 10,378 Total first-time, first-year (freshman) men who were admitted 5,764 Total first-time, first-year (freshman) women who were admitted 7,621 Total full-time, first-time, first-year (freshman) men who enrolled 2,128 Total part-time, first-time, first-year (freshman) men who enrolled 47 Total full-time, first-time, first-year (freshman) women who enrolled 2,672 Total part-time, first-time, first-year (freshman) women who enrolled 53 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled